Kandru/cs2-roll-the-dice/README.md

 ### sound_command

 Sound to play when a player use !rtd.
+Can either be a sound file path (e.g. sounds/test/test.vsnd) or a soundevents_addon.vsndevts name (e.g. RollTheDice.Command).
+Please note: sound file paths will be played at 100% volume regardless of the player's volume choices.
+This cannot be changed.
+Only sound events do support changing the volume via the soundevents_addon.vsndevts file.

 ### price_to_dice